Authors

-Teams change, but the need to know how to handle your team’s content doesn’t.
-Read on to find out how ownership determines access to online content.
-Then, learn how to transfer content when access changes due to team departures or subscription modifications.
+As an admin, you play a key role in managing your team’s content.
+Teams change, but the need to understand content ownership and access doesn’t.
+Read on to learn how ownership determines access to online content and how to transfer content when team members leave or subscriptions change.

 Content Ownership

-The online content you create with Articulate 360 apps is owned by the subscription.
-It is also linked to your Articulate ID and considered your personal content.
+Personal: The online content your users create with Articulate 360 apps is owned by the subscription.
+However, it is also linked to their Articulate ID (AID) and considered their personal content.
 This personal content includes:

-If you share personal content with other authors or create content in team folders, it becomes shared content.
-That means it cannot be moved off of the subscription until it's made personal again.
+Shared: If your users share their content with other authors or create content in team folders, it becomes shared content.
+That means it can’t be moved from the subscription until it’s made personal again.
 Shared content includes:

 Transfer Scenarios